ryedin/site/_reference/dockerfile.md

 ### ARG

-Convox respects the `ARG` Dockerfile directive, allowing you to specify build-time variables to be populated:
+Convox respects the `ARG` Dockerfile directive, allowing you to specify build-time variables to be populated.
-- from the `.env` file or local environment during the build step of `convox start`
-- from `convox env` during `convox build` and `convox deploy`

 This is useful for creating dynamic build environments, allowing you to do things like:
 - building differently in production and development environments